How Much Should I Charge for Public Speaking in the UK? (2026 Guide)

 A woman walked up to Picasso in a Parisian cafe.
 "You're that artist, aren't you?
 Would you draw me a picture?"
 He pulled out a napkin and began sketching.
 Five minutes later he handed it to her.
 "Thank you," she said.
 "How much do I owe you?"
 "Ten thousand francs."
 She was outraged.
 "But it only took you five minutes!"
 Picasso looked at her steadily.
 "My dear, it took me 40 years."

 Most speakers stand on stage for 45 minutes and charge for 45 minutes.
-They ignore the decade of hard-won expertise behind every sentence they deliver.
-This guide exists to fix that.
-It covers what UK speakers charge at every level, what determines where you sit in that range, and how to set a fee that actually reflects your value rather than your nerves.
+They ignore the decade of hard-won expertise behind every sentence.
+This guide covers what UK speakers charge, what determines where you sit in that range, and how to set a fee that reflects your value rather than your nerves.

 Key Takeaways for How Much to Charge for Public Speaking in the UK

-1. UK speaking fees span a wide bandwidth: From £0 for emerging speakers to £50,000+ for national-profile figures, with most professional coaches and consultants sitting between £1,500 and £7,500 per engagement.
+1. UK speaking fees span a wide bandwidth: From £0 for emerging speakers to £50,000+ for national-profile figures, with most coaches and consultants between £1,500 and £7,500 per engagement.

 2. You are not pricing the 45 minutes on stage: You are pricing the years of expertise behind it.
 The marine engineer principle applies directly to speaking fees.